diegoweb100/homebridge-viessmann-vicare/README.md

 1. Search for "**homebridge-viessmann-vicare**" in the Plugin tab
 2. Click "**Install**"
-3. Configure the plugin through the web interface
+3. Configure the plugin through the web interface using the comprehensive configuration form

 ### Via npm